 Summit Director, Thuy Tran is thrilled with the results of this inaugural event and is already planning round two for Spring, 2020.
 “We knew this Summit would be an amazing opportunity to connect local investors with local startups,” said Tran.

 This event would not have been possible without the support of our community sponsors.
-A huge shoutout to Bank of Montreal, Grant Thornton, Central Okanagan Economic Development Commision, City of Kelowna, Strawhouse, Lawson Lundell and Maven Capital.
+A huge shoutout to Bank of Montreal, Grant Thornton, Central Okanagan Economic Development Commision, City of Kelowna, Strawhouse, Lawson Lundell and Mavan Capital.